lipelopesoliveira/pyCOFBuilder/README.md

 ```

 You should see this output, where the code will calculate how many COFs will be created and ask for confirmation.
-Once you type `y` to confirm, a progress bar will indicate the the creation of the structures as well as the estimated time for conclude the task.
-Afther the creation the code will print some informations about the COFs created, how many of the structures was created succesfully and the enlapsed time.
+Once you type `y` to confirm, a progress bar will indicate the creation of the structures as well as the estimated time for concluding the task.
+After the creation, the code will print some information about the COFs created, how many of the structures were created successfully, and the elapsed time.

 ```
 >>> 20 COFs will be created.
-Do you want o proceed?
+Do you want to proceed?
 Type [y] to continue. y
                       COF Name                              |    Lattice    | Point Group | N° of symmetry op. |
 C3_BENZ_CHO_CH3-C2_BENZ_NH2_CH3_H-HCB_A-AA                    hexagonal   P     P6  # 168    6  sym. op.